aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 | Count Network Results  | 16391 |
 | Count Ping Results     | 16345 |

 Tests were undertaken in a broad range of situations common to mobile device use.
-Situations of varying mobile network signal strength were deliberately sought. ~~Such situations were found while travelling on highways between cities or, interestingly while crossing the Sydney Harbour Bridge.
-There were fewer tests conducted while connected to WiFi as the results tend to not be useful except as an upper bound to connection speed.~~
+Situations of varying mobile network signal strength were deliberately sought.

 Device motion ranged from stationary (such as in an office environment) to highway speeds.
-Note that the chosen level of GPS location accuracy also affected calculation of device speed, particularly where tests complete quickly over a good mobile network but location results less reliable~~ (a common situation in the city)~~.
+Note that the chosen level of GPS location accuracy also affected calculation of device speed, particularly where tests complete quickly over a good mobile network but location results less reliable.

 There were three theatres of action in the campaign.
 Each test is mapped in a Leaflet web map using the location of its Vector's PreTestLocation (the LocationTest completed before the EndpointTest began).
 Visualising 16,000 points would result in an ineffective map, so here closely clustered points are generalised into a heat map.
 A beneficial side effect of generalisation is to obfuscate precise locations.